Storytelling Project:

 Who am I?

-You can find out more about me here, but in 2017, I fell in love with the glaciers of the Pacific Northwest.
-Since then, I’ve been intentional about spending as much time on and with glaciers as possible.
-Since they’re generally pretty tucked away, especially in Montana, I’ve fallen for the absurd process of figuring out how to bushwhack and scramble my way to them.
+In 2017, I fell in love with the glaciers of the Pacific Northwest.
+Since then, I’ve spent as much time as I can on and with glaciers as possible, and have visited 80+ across North America (as of Summer 2025).
+Since they’re generally pretty tucked away in the Rockies, I’ve also fallen for the absurd process of figuring out how to bushwhack and scramble my way to them.

 I’m also deeply curious about what glaciers mean to other people, and I’m overjoyed that this project is allowing me to explore these questions.